Polynomial growth of holomorphic extensions of orbit maps of $K$-finite vectors at the boundary of the crown: Hilbert representations of semisimple Lie groups

-and $\pi(k)Y.(\pi(k)^{-1}v)=(\Ad(k)(Y)).v$, for $k\in K,Y\in \g$ and $v\in V$. \end{itemize} We call a $(\g,K)$-module $V$ \begin{itemize} \item[(i)] \textit{finitely generated}, if $V$ is finitely generated as a $\cU(\g)$-module. \item[(ii)] \textit{$Z(\g)$-finite}, if $\dim_\C Z(\g)v<\infty$, for all $v\in V$. \item[(iii)] \textit{admissible}, if the isotypical components $V_{[\tau]}$, for $[\tau]\in \widehat{K}$, are all finite-dimensional. \item[(iv)] a \textit{Harish-Chandra module}, if $V$ is finitely generated and admissible. \end{itemize} } \end{defin} \begin{rem} \rm{(a) Equivalently a $(\g,K)$-module $V$ is a $\cU(\g)$-module such that the $\cU(\k)$-module structure integrates to $K$ and every vector $v\in V$ is \textit{$K$-finite}, i.e. its $K$-orbit spans a finite-dimensional subspace.
-Since every vector in $V$ is $K$-finite, the $K$-module $V$ decomposes as a sum of isotypical components $V_{[\tau]}$, for $[\tau]\in \widehat{K}$, i.e. (b) Usually $(\g,K)$-modules are considered in the setting of reductive Lie groups of Harish-Chandra class, i.e. finite coverings of linear reductive Lie groups for which $\Ad(G)\subseteq \text{Inn}(\g_\C)$.
-Since we are considering arbitrary connected semisimple Lie groups, we do not limit ourselves to groups $G$, for which $Z(G)$ is finite.
-If $G$ is simple and $Z(G)$ is not finite, then $G$ is a simply connected hermitian Lie group, $K\cong \R\times [K,K]$ and $\text{pr}_{Z(K)_e}(Z(G))\cong \Z$.
-In particular, not all finite-dimensional representations of $K$ are unitarizable, which explains why we additonally assume this in Definition \ref{gk}(1).
-From the perspective of unitary representation theory, where one studies unitary representations of $G$ and considers the $(\g,K)$-module $\cH^{[K]}$ of $K$-finite smooth vectors in $\cH$, this is therefore the natural context.\\
+\item[(iv)] a \textit{Harish--Chandra module}, if $V$ is finitely generated and admissible. \end{itemize} } \end{defin} \begin{rem} \rm{(a) Equivalently a $(\g,K)$-module $V$ is a $\cU(\g)$-module such that the $\cU(\k)$-module structure integrates to $K$ and every vector $v\in V$ is \textit{$K$-finite}, i.e. its $K$-orbit spans a finite-dimensional subspace.
+Since every vector in $V$ is $K$-finite, the $K$-module $V$ decomposes as a sum of isotypical components $V_{[\tau]}$, for $[\tau]\in \widehat{K}$, i.e. $V=\sum_{[\tau]\in \widehat{K}}V_{[\tau]}$.\\

+(b) Usually $(\g,K)$-modules are considered in the setting of reductive Lie groups of Harish--Chandra class, i.e. finite coverings of linear reductive Lie groups for which $\Ad(G)\subseteq \text{Inn}(\g_\C)$.
+For connected reductive Lie groups, $\Ad(G)\subseteq \Inn(\g_\C)$ is automatic.
+We do \textbf{not} limit ourselves to finite coverings since this excludes simply connected hermitian Lie groups such as the universal covering of $\SL(2,\R)$.
+If $G$ is simple and $Z(G)$ is not finite, then $G$ is a simply connected hermitian Lie group, In particular, not all finite-dimensional representations of $K$ are unitarizable, which explains why we additionally assume this in Definition \ref{gk}(1).
+From the perspective of unitary representation theory, where one studies unitary representations of $G$ and considers the $(\g,K)$-module $\cH^{[K]}$ of $K$-finite smooth vectors in $\cH$, this is the natural context.\\